mia-platform/documentation/docs/marketplace/overview-marketplace.md

 !!! info

-    The last card in the Marketplace allows you to create a microservice from Docker Image: you can import on DevOps Console a microservice.
+    The last card in the Mia-Platform Marketplace allows you to create a microservice from Docker Image: you can import on DevOps Console a microservice.